hughperkins/coriander/README.md

 # cuda-on-cl

-This lets you compile CUDA code for use on non-CUDA OpenCL devices.
+This lets you build CUDA code for OpenCL devices.

 ## Why?